• Skip to primary navigation

 Your price must reflect the value that you offer to your customers.
 Selecting and implementing pricing strategies can be the catchy thing for many entrepreneurs.

-Until now you have analyzed your customers and competition.
+Until now, you have analyzed your customers and competition.
 You improve the value that you are offering to your customers.
 So, you know what your customers want, what is the competitor’s price.
-You also know how much they can pay for the solution of their problems and how much is worth your offer.
+You also know how much they can pay for the solution to their problems and how much is worth your offer.
 Now, you will need to balance all these things.
-Ensure that the price of your products and services is still right for your customers.
+Ensure that the price of your products and services is still suitable for your customers.

-If you conclude that they are not right, it is the real time to think about the change of your pricing strategy.
+If you conclude that they are not correct, it is time to think about the change of your pricing strategy.

 Actions to Take When Your Customers Stop Buying